Curve Creative Studio: Notable campaigns

 The agency has worked on campaigns for a number of clients in different sectors.
 In 2013, Curve Creative Studio worked on a campaign for Martini & Rossi’s 150th Anniversary, for which it collaborated with artist Kurt Perschke, who was working on his RedBall project at the time.

-The agency has also worked on the branding of Lentini's Pizza & Restaurant in Turin.
-Curve Studio has worked with Uber, Ferrero, Airbnb, FCA Italy, Esselunga, Compagnia di San Paolo and Museum Card Association Abbonamento Musei Piemonte Torino.
+Curve Studio has worked with Uber, Ferrero, Airbnb, FCA Italy, Esselunga, Lavazza, Facebook Italy, Meta (for the Binario F project), Italo, Compagnia di San Paolo and Museum Card Association Abbonamento Musei Piemonte Torino.
+Through Uber, the agency has also collaborated with AS Roma and Como Calcio.

-In 2017, the agency worked with Italian brand Molecola and designed the new bottle Molecola 90-60-90, the first 100 % cola of Italy.
-The characteristics of the product are inspired by classic elements of Italian culture, fashion, style and screen divas such as Sofia Loren.
+Since 2017, the agency has collaborated with Italian brand Molecola and designed the new bottle Molecola 90-60-90, the first 100% cola of Italy.
+The characteristics of the product are inspired by classic elements of Italian culture, fashion, style and screen divas such as Sophia Loren.
 The resulting bottle is a seductive shape with a woven texture, imprinted into the glass, reminiscent of a high fashion dress.
-In 2018, won two International Design Awards (IDA) Gold Prizes in Los Angeles.
+Among the others, in 2018 the project won two International Design Awards (IDA) Gold Prizes in Los Angeles.